-The landscape is an important asset for tourism in Ouarzazate.
-There are no anthropogenic elements on the study area other than the NOORo 1 CSP, access roads for the village of Tassellmant and the solar projects, and the two telecommunication antennas in the intersection of the N10 and Tasselmant road.
-The NOORo III project, due to the height of the tower, which will be 247m, will be clearly visible from all nearby sensitive receptors.
-This impact results from the choice of technology, that was informed by the analysis in the FESIA.
+The landscape and visual assessment has identified that the landscape in the Ouarzazate province has a high intrinsic value and is an important asset for the tourism industry.
+There are no anthropogenic elements on the study area other than the NOORo 1 CSP, access roads for the village of Tassellmant and the SPC projects, and the two telecommunication antennas in the intersection of the N10 and Tasselmant road.